cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 this would be the case for real users).
 For protection against this attack, one would apply the encryption function in the construction of envU to all the key material in envU.
-The server S will have two keys MK, MK' for a PRF f (this refers to a regular PRF such as HMAC or CMAC).
+The server S will have two keys MK, MK' for a pseudorandom function f. f refers to a regular pseudorandom function such as HMAC or CMAC.
 Upon receiving a CredentialRequest for a non-existing user idU, S computes kU=f(MK; idU) and kU'=f(MK'; idU) and responds with CredentialResponse carrying Z=M^kU and envU, where the latter is computed as follows.